Construction companies must comply with OSHA regulations – but which certifications are the most vital to obtain today?

 - OSHA 10 and 30 hour certifications – The ten hour course is ideally suited to construction workers across a variety of trades, as it delivers a comprehensive and broad-reaching overview of basic safety guidelines and best practices.
 The thirty hour course is tailored to those who may find themselves in a supervisory role within a construction company and delivers a more in-depth look at OSHA-regulated safety concerns within the industry.
 Both of these courses should be a mandatory part of any construction firm’s basic educational requirements for new or existing workers.

 Training and safety awareness are two critical pieces to ensuring overall occupation safety for construction workers today.
-From asbestos awareness to lead exposure guidelines, hazardous materials handling to general safety regulations – make sure that you partner with a training organization that can help guide your employees to make the safe choice, every time!
+From asbestos awareness to lead exposure guidelines, hazardous materials handling to general safety regulations – make sure that you partner with an organization experienced with OSHA training that can help guide your employees to make the safe choice, every time!